-To encourage its ongoing development and to defray the costs of supporting and hosting the material, financial donations are welcome.
-With a donation you will also get access to an electronic PDF version.
+To support its ongoing development and to defray the costs of hosting the material, financial donations are welcome.
+With a donation you will get access to an electronic PDF version.
 Donations of $40 (or multiples of $40) can be made using PayPal (including credit card payments).
 Thank you for your interest.

 The Essentials of Data Science web site has additional material.

 The material below is archival whilst it migrates to the Survival Guide.
 It weaves together a collection of documents that introduce tools for the data scientist—tools that are all part of the R Statistical Software Suite.